 A Beautifully Rustic & Modern Upholstered Bench

 Sometimes, all it takes is a piece of fabric to inspire a furniture project!
-Such is the case with this bench… The DIY furniture plans to build an upholstered bench with tapered legs were inspired by a remnant of vinyl in a matte gold color!
+Such is the case with this bench… The plans to build an upholstered bench with tapered legs were inspired by a remnant of vinyl in a matte gold color!
 I used a dark stain on the pine frame, leaving it on for a short time in order to give it a lighter and more rustic look.
 The pieces for the frame itself started as a cracked 2x12x8′ from the cull bin at the home improvement store (I paid $4 for it!).
 The bench is an easy weekend project and is suitable for those new to furniture building!

 - 2″ screws

 - 2-1/2″ screws

 - Wood glue

 - Sandpaper (100, 150, 220 grits)